KeyboardKit/KeyboardKit/README.md

 To learn more about KeyboardKit and see it in practice, continue reading about the various parts of the library below, follow the [tutorial][Tutorial] and have a look at the demo app.

-## Actions
+## 💥 Keyboard Actions

-KeyboardKit supports many different keyboard-specific actions, like `character` inputs, `emojis`, `backspace`, `space`, `newline`, `image` etc. You can even create your own, custom actions.
+KeyboardKit comes with many keyboard-specific actions, like `character` inputs, `emojis`, `backspace`, `space`, `newline`, `image` etc. You can even create your own actions.

-[Read more here][Actions]
+[Read more here][Keyboard-Actions]

-## Keyboard Types
+## 😊 Keyboard Types

-KeyboardKit supports many different keyboard types, like `alphabetic`, `numeric`, `symbolic`, `emoji` etc. You can even create your own, custom keyboard types.
+KeyboardKit comes with many different keyboard types, like `alphabetic`, `numeric`, `symbolic`, `emoji` etc. You can even create your own types.

 [Read more here][Keyboard-Types]

-## Input Sets
+## 🔤 Input Sets

-KeyboardKit provides you with locale-specific input sets, which makes it easy to create `alphabetic`, `numeric` and `symbolic`  keyboards in many languages.
+KeyboardKit comes with locale-specific input sets, which makes it easy to create `alphabetic`, `numeric` and `symbolic`  keyboards in different languages.

 [Read more here][Input-Sets]

-## Layouts
+## ⌨️ Keyboard Layouts

-KeyboardKit can combine an input set with surrounding actions to create a keyboard layout, which provides you with the total set of keyboard action as well as their sizes.
+KeyboardKit comes with a layout engine that makes it easy to create keyboard layouts for various devices, orientations and locales.

 [Read more here][Keyboard-Layouts]

-## Appearances
+## 🎨 Appearances

 KeyboardKit lets you create everything from completely custom keyboards to keyboards that imitate the native keyboards and can be styled with custom appearances.